-However, there are cases where there is a big difference: for example in Finnish, the letter ä isn’t an a with an accent, it’s a completely different word that is at the other end of the alphabetical order and has a different pronounciation.
+However, there are cases where there is a big difference: for example in Finnish, the letter ä isn’t an a with an accent, it’s a completely different word that is at the other end of the alphabetical order and has a different pronunciation.
 On most WordPress sites you can search for rätti and find ratti, which is wrong.

 Relevanssi isn’t actually responsible for these mixups (and also for the useful behaviour of ignoring accents).
 The reason is the MySQL database collation, which controls how the data is sorted and compared.
 The default collation for Relevanssi tables is

 utf8mb4_unicode_ci, which is a good, general-purpose collation.
-However, in some specific cases it may be too generic.
+However, in some specific cases, it may be too generic.

 Finnish (and Swedish) users may want to use

 utf8mb4_swedish_ci, which for example makes a and ä separate letters.
 You can adjust the collation in the database table settings, which you can modify with tools like phpMyAdmin or Adminer.
-There’s a general collation for the table, and specific collations for individual columns, and we’re mostly interested in the specific collations for the
+There’s a general collation for the table and specific collations for individual columns, and we’re mostly interested in the specific collations for the